-While Bermuda is perceived as an affluent country, there is a growing divide between the very wealthy and people who struggle to cover the basic costs of living.
-Economic and structural inequalities have created disparities in areas such as health, education, public safety and criminal justice for many people.
+Though Bermuda is often perceived as an affluent country, there is significant divide between the very wealthy and people who struggle to meet the basic needs of daily living.
+Disparities in health, education, public safety and criminal justice reflect economic and structural inequalities.

 Over 20 years, Atlantic invested $28.2 million on the island to strengthen nonprofit organisations that promote civil society, build capacity for advocacy and social change, and advance the practice and strategies of philanthropy.
 In keeping with our Founder’s Giving While Living approach to philanthropy, Atlantic made its final grants in Bermuda in 2013.

 Current grants, including ongoing monitoring of opportunities to leverage grantee work and impact, will continue to be managed by employees in the Bermuda office.